kbingham/libcamera/Documentation/guides/pipeline-handler.rst

    controlInfo_ = std::move(ctrls);

-The ``properties_`` field is instead a list of ``ControlId`` instances associated with immutable values, which represent static characteristics the applications can use to identify camera devices in the system.
-Properties can be registered inspecting the values of V4L2 controls from the video devices and camera sensor (in example to retrieve the position and orientation of a camera) or to express other immutable characteristics.
+The ``properties_`` field is  a list of ``ControlId`` instances associated with immutable values, which represent static characteristics that can be used by applications to identify camera devices in the system.
+Properties can be registered by inspecting the values of V4L2 controls from the video devices and camera sensor (for example to retrieve the position and orientation of a camera) or to express other immutable characteristics.
 The example pipeline handler does not register any property, but examples are available in the libcamera code base.

+..
+TODO: Add a property example to the pipeline handler.
+At least the model.

-At this point you need to add the following includes to the top of the file for controls handling:
+At this point you need to add the following includes to the top of the file for handling controls:

 .. code-block:: cpp